 - Hand Violin Maker

-In the United States, there were 109,300 jobs for Cabinetmaker or Bench Carpenter in 2016.
+In 2016, there was an estimated number of 109,300 jobs in the United States for Cabinetmaker or Bench Carpenter.
 New jobs are being produced at a rate of 2.3% which is below the national average.
 The Bureau of Labor Statistics predicts 2,500 new jobs for Cabinetmaker or Bench Carpenter by 2026.
-There will be an estimated 11,500 positions for Cabinetmaker or Bench Carpenter per year.
+Due to new job openings and attrition, there will be an average of 11,500 job openings in this field each year.